cleevio/Forestry/README.md

 - One logger to rule them all: whether you're only interested in logging to the console or need to log billions of records in production, we've got you covered!
 - Easy extensibility
-- Supports major external logging services out of the box
+- Supports major external logging services & local file logging out of the box
 - Written in Swift
 - The public API of ForestryLoggerLibrary is fully covered by tests.